ester-17/ToolsWebsite/Pattern.md

-git add . -> adds all the files and folders to the stage area git add name-of-the-file/folder -> adds the specific file/folder to the stage area git commit -m "message you want to appear with your commit" -> sends all the files/folders that were on the stage area to the actual git repository git push -u origin name-of-your-branch -> sends all the commited files/folders to the GitHub repository at the wanted branch (main, other-one)
+git add . -> adds all the files and folders to the stage area git add name-of-the-file/folder -> adds the specific file/folder to the stage area git commit -m "message you want to appear with your commit" -> sends all the files/folders that were on the stage area to the actual git repository git push -u origin name-of-your-branch -> sends all the committed files/folders to the GitHub repository at the wanted branch (main, other-one)

+#  Architectural Pattern to be used
+- Layered Architecture with MVC & Event-Driven Components